Wilfred/elisp-refs/README.md

 ## Alternative Projects

+**xref-find-references**: This command is included in Emacs 25.1, but it's based on a text search.
+It is confused by comment and strings, and cannot distinguish between functions and variables.

+xrefs-find-references is also line oriented, so it does not show the whole sexp that matched your search.

 **TAGS**: It is possible to record function references in TAGS files.
 Whilst [universal-ctags](https://github.com/universal-ctags/ctags) (formerly known as exuberant-ctags) does provide the ability to find references,